Yomguithereal/sandcrawler-logger/README.md

 ## Spider's logger

-When plugging the logger onto your spider, this one will be attached a `logger` so you can push custom log through the means of the plugin if needed.
+When plugging the logger onto your spider, this one will be attached a `logger` property so you can push custom information through the means of the plugin if needed.

 ```js
 var sandcrawler = require('sandcrawler'),